 The facility was reminded that “the system for drug administration must ensure that all drugs are administered in compliance with the physician’s orders.”

 Louisville Illinois Nursing Home Abuse Lawyers

-If your loved one has been neglected, mistreated or abused while residing at Country View Terrace, call the Rosenfeld Injury Lawyers law firm now.
+If your loved one has been neglected, mistreated or abused while residing at Country View Terrace, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our reputable Louisville attorneys working on your behalf can successfully resolve your abuse, neglect or mistreatment victim case against the Illinois long-term care facility, the Administrator, Quality Intellectual Disability Professional and staff members who caused your loved one harm.

 We encourage you to contact our Clay County elder abuse law offices by calling (888) 424-5757 today to schedule your free, comprehensive recompense case review.
 Make no upfront payment for our services because our legal fees are paid only after we have successfully resolved your case by winning at trial or by negotiating an acceptable out of court settlement on your behalf.
 All information you share with our law offices and attorneys concerning your case will remain confidential.